I2PM/Standard-PASS-Ontology/README.md

 # OWL Standard document for PASS

-The Web Ontology Lanague (OWL) is used to define the official exchange standard for the subject-oriented modeling language PASS (Parallel Activity Specification Schema).
+The Web Ontology Language (OWL) is used to define the official exchange standard for the subject-oriented modeling language PASS (Parallel Activity Specification Schema).

 This repository contains the latest (development) version of the "Standard PASS Ont".
 See [/releases](https://github.com/I2PM/Standard-PASS-Ontology/releases) for all releases.